 Having undertaken our workforce monitoring analysis in 2013, it was apparent that young people were grossly under represented within our workforce.

-We have taken steps to rectify this and we now have 4 members of staff who are under 25 yrs old.
+We addressed this by employing 4 temporary staff who were younger and all male, however, due to budgetary constraints we were unable to renew the temporary contracts of these 4 staff members and they left in December 2015.